 If you want to learn about a person, look through their video game library.
 What type of games do they enjoy?
 How many hours have they poured into sports games?
 What system do they prefer?
 Gaming has never been taken as seriously as film or literature, but I think the medium deserves its day in court.
 The stories and mechanics of games are some of the best ways to enjoy a multitude of worlds in a very active way.
-I, like more writers, love stories.
-2018 was an excellent year for gaming.
+I, like more writers, love stories of all kinds.
 And the five (plus) games that are included on this list are some of the best stories you can enjoy with a controller in hand.

 5. Destiny 2: Forsaken

 This is the only MMO I’ve ever loved.
 It’s not a perfect game by any stretch of the imagination.
 But it has its charms.
 This game universe is space opera at its best.
 It’s all about gun-toting space wizards at war with a Lovecraftian darkness.
 You go on quests, you battle four or five different alien races, each with a unique design and history.
 This soundtrack is epic and soaring, and each planet has its own suite of brilliant music.
 When you’re not questing alone, you’re doing it with friends.
 Many of the toughest environments in the game require a group to even get through.
 And when you get bored with killing aliens, you can always drop into the competitive Crucible mode and battle against other players.

 I’ve put more hours into this game than any other in 2018.
 It’s endless loot and shoot gameplay is addicting, if a bit disrespectful of your time.
 But it’s Destiny 2: Forsaken’s flavor that keeps bringing me back.

 Destiny 2: Forsaken isn’t a perfect game by any stretch of the imagination.
 I have periods where I don’t play anything else.
 And then I have periods where I want to blow this game out into space (See my article from October: Tim Burton Spook Music: An Ode to Destiny 2’s Halloween Event).